MEP 14. Query Algebra

 - Ordered trait.
 Decide between an explicit interface for

-min,max,sortor a hard-coded list of orderable kinds. - Hashable trait.
-Same question for
+min,max,sortor a hard-coded list of orderable kinds. - Right-side

 References